 Car Camping Tents

 We tried out a few different tents on this trip in addition to our 4 person Mountainsmith, including Kelty’s TrailLogic TN3 “Stargazer” Tent.
-My wife is seriously into stargazing and I wanted her to see how wonderful that stars in the White Mountains are on a clear night.
+My partner is seriously into stargazing and I wanted her to see how wonderful the stars in the White Mountains are on a clear night.

 While we enjoy sleeping in sleeping bags and sleeping pads, we’ve concluded that we want a car-camping tent that you can stand up in.
-Climbing out of a tent at night and contorting yourself to get out of a vestibule to pee is a drag, especially for my wife, who insists on using the campground ladies room at night.
+Climbing out of a tent at night and contorting yourself to get out of a vestibule to pee is a drag, especially for my partner, who insists on using the campground ladies’ room at night.